 768 Fifth Avenue • New York City

-On November 6th, Drama League members and industry professionals will gather to celebrate Mr. Martin is a celebration of theater and arts advocacy, At this event, industry professionals, Drama League members, and theater supporters gather for a black-tie celebration of theater and arts advocacy, featuring a cocktail reception, silent auction, an elegant three-course meal, and a one-night- only musical tribute in Mr. Martin’s honor, with performances by stars of both stage and screen.
+Industry professionals, Drama League members, and theater supporters will gather at the Benefit Gala for a black-tie celebration of the honoree and of theater and arts advocacy.
+The festivities will feature a cocktail reception, silent auction, an elegant three-course dinner, and a one-night-only musical tribute in Mr. Lane’s honor, with performances by stars of both stage and screen.
 Past performers at The Drama League’s Benefit Gala have included Liza Minnelli, Neil Patrick Harris, Stephen Colbert, Harry Connick, Jr., Audra McDonald, Patti LuPone, Kristin Chenoweth, Angela Lansbury, Tony Bennett, Nick Jonas, and casts of Broadway’s hottest musicals.
-The Cast and Creative Team for the 2017 Benefit Gala will be announced in the coming weeks.
+The Cast and Creative Team for the 2018 Benefit Gala will be announced at a later date.

 The Drama League Benefit Gala raises funds to support the organization’s programming and educational initiatives, including The Drama League Directors Project.
-This award-winning initiative, which began in 1984 and whose alumni now number over 300, has been instrumental in launching the careers of many acclaimed theater directors including Tony Award winners Rebecca Taichman (Time and The Conways), Christopher Ashley (Come From Away), Sam Gold (Fun Home), Diane Paulus (Waitress), Pam MacKinnon (The Parisian Woman), Michael Mayer (Hedwig and the Angry Inch, Burn This), and John Rando (Gettin’ The Band Back Together); Tony Award nominees Mark Brokaw (Heisenberg), Rachel Chavkin (Natasha, Pierre and The Great Comet of 1812), Moritz von Steulpnagel (Present Laughter) and Alex Timbers (Bloody Bloody Andrew Jackson); as well as OBIE and Emmy Award winners Lear deBessonet, R.J.
+This award-winning initiative, which began in 1984 and whose alumni now number over 300, has been instrumental in launching the careers of many acclaimed theater directors including Tony Award winners Rebecca Taichman (Indecent), Christopher Ashley (Come From Away), Sam Gold (Fun Home), Diane Paulus (Waitress), Pam MacKinnon (Who’s Afraid of Virginia Woolf?), Michael Mayer (Hedwig and the Angry Inch, Burn This), and John Rando (Gettin’ The Band Back Together); Tony Award nominees Mark Brokaw (Heisenberg), Rachel Chavkin (Hadestown; Natasha, Pierre & The Great Comet of 1812), Moritz von Steulpnagel (Present Laughter) and Alex Timbers (Bloody Bloody Andrew Jackson); as well as OBIE and Emmy Award winners Lear deBessonet, R.J.
 Cutler, Anne Kaufmann (Marvin’s Room), and Lila Neugebauer (The Wolves), to name a few.
 ‘Drama League Directors’ have been honored with Tony, Emmy, Grammy, Obie, Peabody, Drama Desk, GLAAD, Drama League, New York Drama Critics Circle, Outer Critics, Evening Standard, Lucille Lortel, Bessie, Princess Grace, Garland, Drama-Logue, Barrymore, Helen Hayes, Elliot Norton, and Joseph Jefferson Awards, and have directed films and plays that received Academy Award nominations and the Pulitzer Prize for Drama.

 ABOUT THE HONOREE